Skip to content

 If I am missing something on this topic or you have a question feel free to email or leave a comment.

-16 Responses to “San Juan River Nymph Rig”
+16 thoughts on “San Juan River Nymph Rig”

 The small flies work very well.
 I like to use 5x tippet. some people say it may not work as good as 6x or 7x, but I have never had a problem with it.
 I prefer to use Orvis Mirage 9ft 5x and Orvis Mirage 5x tippet as it turns invisible in water.